mastodon/documentation/content/en/user/posting.md

 | Followers-only | No | Logged in on the same site | In-app or logged in | Yes |
 | Direct | No | Logged in and mentioned | In-app or logged in | No |

-Posts can be published with four different privacy levels:
+Posts can be published with one of four different privacy levels, as described below.
+You can [set a default privacy level for your posts](../preferences#posting), and you can change the privacy level for a draft post by selecting the "Change Post Privacy" icon beneath the text of the post.

 ### Public {#public}